Tips, Diagnosis, and Repair: Bushings and Mounts

 It is critical to properly torque all suspension parts and bushings with a torque wrench.
 Over-torquing can damage certain suspension parts, while under-torquing can cause premature failure.
 Also, keep in mind that many fasteners are torque-to-yield, which means the fasteners are designed to expand when torqued to ensure they stay tight over time.
 Never use an impact wrench to install suspension parts – they prevent precise torquing and can damage sensitive suspension parts.

-You’ll want to thoroughly investigate why a bushing or other suspension part failed.
+You’ll want to thoroughly investigate why a car suspension bushing, mount or other suspension part failed.
 If not, you can replace the part, and it can fail again prematurely.
 For example, fluid leaks in the area need to be corrected before replacing the failed part.
 Factors such as fluid and extreme heat can quickly ruin some bushings.

 Many suspension systems will require special tools and thread lockers.
 Also, it's not uncommon for suspension systems to be designed using cast and forged aluminum.
 Fastening aluminum to other dissimilar metals can create corrosion.
 Some manufacturers used coated hardware to help minimize corrosion.
 The coated hardware can usually be identified by a chalky black or green coating.
 Some of the hardware is designed to be only used once.
 On some vehicles, thread lock compound is used to secure bolts and other hardware.

-Browse our selection of bushings and mounts today.
+Browse our selection of car suspension bushings and mounts today.
 This will help prolong the life your vehicle’s suspension and its various components!
 Contact us if you have any questions.